-For new varieties like Stella d’Oro, the growth rate is slower, for they do not need to divide often.
+The growth rate is slower for new varieties like Stella d’Oro, for they do not need to divide often.

-But it is never a harm to learn to divide as it will come in handy in the future for other varieties like Orange Daylilies.
+But it is never a harm to learn to divide as it will be useful in the future for other varieties like Orange Daylilies.